BenThatch/SEED_group2/demo1/README.md

-# SEED_group2
+# SEED_group2 demo 1

 Group Members : Ben Thatcher, Gillian Yost, Chirs Hartsen, Dan Parr, Ruiqi Sun

-Summary of each file in main repository branch
+Summary of each file in demo1 repository folder

 Demo01_StrightControl: Arduino sketch that is final Demo 1 code that takes a distance in feet and drives straight to that distance using a PID Controller and ramp response.